Designing Yang-Mills Topological Vacua with Cold Atoms

-• Topological vacua are a family of degenerate ground states of Yang-Mills fields with zero field strength but non-trivial topological structures.
-They play a fundamental role in particle physics and quantum field theory but have not yet been experimentally observed.
-Here, we propose an experimental scheme to realize real-space SU(2) artificial Yang-Mills topological vacua using a cloud of two-Λ-level cold atoms.
+• Topological vacua, a family of degenerate ground states of the Yang-Mills fields with zero field strength but nontrivial topological structures, play a fundamental role in particle physics and quantum field theory.
+However, they have not yet been experimentally observed.
+Here, we propose an experimental scheme to realize a real-space SU(2) artificial Yang-Mills topological vacua using a cloud of two-Λ-level cold atoms.
 We derive analytical expressions for the gauge transformations and gauge potentials of these topological vacua.
-Specifically, we propose a degenerate subspace supporting Yang-Mills gauge fields and identify the laser configurations required to realize the topological vacua.
+Specifically, we propose a degenerate subspace that supports Yang-Mills gauge fields and identify the laser configurations required to realize the topological vacua.
 Furthermore, we generalize the vacua to a family with a topological number given by the product of two integers.
-We also propose an Aharonov-Bohm interference experiment to detect the resulting geometric phases, which, distinct from the electromagnetic case, persist even with vanishing gauge field strengths throughout space.
+We also propose an Aharonov-Bohm interference experiment to detect the resulting geometric phases, which persist even with vanishing gauge field strengths throughout space, distinct from the electromagnetic case.

 • Article Text